AndrianBdn/memdisk-cloudwatch/README.md

 See [install_systemd.sh](install_systemd.sh) and [install_sysv.sh](install_sysv.sh)

-It is considered to be bad from security point of view to run them as:
+It is considered to be insecure to run them as:

 ```sh
 curl -L https://raw.githubusercontent.com/AndrianBdn/memdisk-cloudwatch/master/install_systemd.sh | sh